edrias/seniorprojecteeg/SeniorDesignII_WeeklyUpdates/reports-shateesh/report-shateesh-09-26-18.md

 ### S.M.A.R.T.
 Goal 1.

 #### S. Specific:
-Continue the classification experiment from last week using a KNN classifier.
+Continue the classification experiment from last week using a logistic regression classifier.
 Combine data from one test subject into general flanker vs. target stimuli and try to classify.

 #### M. Measurable:
-I can measure the success of the KNN classifier by using the built-in sklearn .score function and a confusion matrix.
+I can measure the success of the logistic regression classifier by using the built-in sklearn .score function and a confusion matrix.

 #### A. Achievable:
 Yes, the skills required have been taught in semester 1 of senior design.